-A manager for Salford community organisation says it is vital that hate crimes are reported as the city marks Hate Crime Awareness Week.
+A manager for a Salford community organisation says it is vital that hate crimes are reported, as the city marks Hate Crime Awareness Week.

-Service Manager Anne Maria Marshall, a Service manager for Salford CVS – the organisation for the voluntary, community and social enterprise sectors in the region – says it is important to raise awareness of the issue.
+Anne Maria Marshall, a service manager for Salford CVS – the organisation for voluntary, community and social enterprises – says it is important to raise awareness of the issue.

 Hate crime is an offence against an individual motivated by race, religion or faith, sexual orientation, disability, gender or gender identity or identification with an alternative subculture and has a profound negative effect on people’s confidence and feelings of safety.

-Reports show that approximately 65% of the hate crimes committed remain unreported.
+Reports show that approximately 65 per cent of hate crimes committed remain unreported.

 “If people don’t disclose about hate crime, then how do we know it’s a problem?
 It’s raising the debate about what hate crime is and how they can report it,” says Anne.

 “The overall statistics [for hate crime incidents] have marginally increased over the last couple of years.”

 “There has been an increase of reports from the trans community and disability community, and although it has been a small increase in the reporting it is still an increase.”

 [su_pullquote align=”right”]”People with learning disabilities do not understand some times that hate crime is being committed upon them.”[/su_pullquote]